Connection is key at Waterfall Schools

 In order for us to enhance our vision of an Educational Hub on one campus, we have a bold development plan in place – to provide students from the age of 12-months up until their Grade 12 year with a quality independent education, enhanced by a range of academic and sporting facilities.

 Since the establishment of Waterfall Schools in 2016, the campus has seen remarkable development, made possible by partners who share our vision for the transformative power of quality education.
-Facilities include spacious classrooms, two sports fields, a cross-country/MTB trail, a basketball/netball court, a Hall and media centre.
-A STEAM (sciences, technology, engineering, art and mathematics) centre is currently under construction for Grades 8 to 12 and future plans include a pool and enhanced sporting facilities.
+Facilities include spacious classrooms, a STEAM (sciences, technology, engineering, art and mathematics) Centre for Grades 8 to 12, two sports fields, a cross-country/MTB trail, a Hall and media centre.
+Future plans include enhanced sporting facilities.

 The iThemba Campus landscaping philosophy embraces the abundant diversity of indigenous plant species that we have been blessed with in KwaZulu-Natal.
 We hope to cultivate an appreciation and awareness for the diverse and unique ecosystem around us, both above and below the ground, bringing about a sense of ‘Biodiversity Stewardship’ and a responsibility towards leaving this legacy for those who follow.